Celebrating our TGCS Members

-TGCS would like to express its deepest gratitude to Adrian Biagioli for assisting TGCS Management with our website redesign initiative this summer.
-Our TGCS website has been in need of a complete overhaul for many years and with Adrian’s extraordinary expertise, we have finally accomplished this much-needed redesign.
-For this effort, Adrian programmed almost 2500 lines of code, in just six days!
+TGCS would like to express its deepest gratitude to Adrian for assisting TGCS Management with our website redesign initiative this summer.
+Our TGCS website was in need of a complete overhaul for many years and with Adrian’s extraordinary expertise, this much-needed redesign was accomplished.
+For this effort, Adrian programmed almost 2500 lines of code in just six days!
 (We couldn’t write the content fast enough to keep up with his coding prowess!).
 A monumental feat overall and thanks to Adrian we now have a brand new “communication central” for TGCS that is friendly, functional, and forward-thinking.

 In addition, Adrian worked for TGCS as a Camp STEAM Instructor this summer, teaching our special Imaginative 3-D Printing, Imaginative 3-D Modeling, Stop-Motion Animation, and Virtual Reality courses.
-In his instructor role, Adrian inspired his students to explore many possibilities and to continue to develop their skills with these unique science and technology disciplines.
+In his instructor role, Adrian inspired his students to explore many possibilities and to continue to develop their skills with these unique science and tech disciplines.

-A long-time Member of TGCS, Adrian has taken many Saturday Workshop courses and has been a camper at Summer Super Stars.
+A long-time Member of TGCS, Adrian has participated in many Saturday Workshop courses and Summer Super Stars Camps over the years.
 He graduated from Bergen County Academies’ Academy of Engineering and Design Technology in June, 2016.
-He will be entering Carnegie Mellon as a freshman this fall, to pursue his degree in Computer Science.
-Adrian, thank you very much for all your many contributions to TGCS and our students and we wish you the very best at CMU and beyond!
+He graduated Carnegie Mellon with his Bachelors of Science Computer Science degree.
+Adrian, thank you very much for all your many contributions and we wish you the very best as you pursue your dreams!

 Ryan F., TGCS Member Since 2015

-Ryan Fish is the 2nd Place National Winner of the 2016 Most Philosophical 1st Grader in America, from the Kids Philosophy Slam contest.
+Ryan is the 2nd Place National Winner of the 2016 Most Philosophical 1st Grader in America, from the Kids Philosophy Slam contest.
 The topic was: Imagination or Knowledge: Which has a greater impact on society?
 Ryan studied both Philosophy and Art at TGCS’ Saturday Workshop and figured out how to marry the two disciplines to create his 2nd Place winning entry.
 Congratulations to Ryan on this wonderful accomplishment!
 Here is Ryan’s winning submission:

 I believe imagination has a greater impact on society.
 I have included a drawing that expresses my own imagination.